 Thrips: A lot of effort is expended to manage Thrips populations.
 Thrips also love Gerbera, and can cause economic damage very quickly, as they are attracted to the flowers.
 Having Ss or Gg in the pots, and on the floors is a starting point, but with Thrips, we need all of the help we can get.
 Our strategy is to introduce A. cucumeris very early and often.
 A. cucumeris, like fallacis, is a generalist mite, capable of living on pollen, Whitefly eggs, Spider Mites and Thrips.
 They are a very effective Thrips predator.
-Under balanced conditions, they will wait by the Thrip emergence holes and then bite the Thrip’s head off when it emerges.
+Under balanced conditions, they will wait by the Thrips emergence holes and then bite the Thrips’ head off when it emerges.
 They are also capable of consuming the 1st instar larvae of the Thrip and harassing the 2nd instar thrips, reducing their successful pupation.
 It has recently been proven that the greatest thrips predation is achieved with a combination of Cucumeris and Anystis baccarum.
 While cucumeris should be applied regularly, or semi regularly using slow release sachets, Anystis may be applied once per season.

 Cucumeris should be applied at 50 per square meter, per month, until Thrips become rampant.
 They should then be applied at 50 per square meter every 2 weeks until the Thrips season is over.
 Anystis baccarum should be released at a rate of 1000 per acre (or house) one time.
 We do not recommend swirski for most situations due to the cost.
 In extreme heat, during the summer, swirski may be the better choice, but only if the average temperature is above 26 degrees C. In addition, swirski interferes with the aphid predatory midge Aphidoletes and can have a negative effect against P. persimilis.
 An unsprayed Gerbera crop, or at least, a spot-sprayed crop will also allow Orius to naturally enter the house.
 Orius are true bugs and specialize in feeding on Thrips, tackling even the adults.
 You can purchase Orius, but Orius is quite expensive and very prone to diapause, therefore preventing early establishment.

 There are many physical controls that are effective with Thrips.
 Yellow or blue sticky cards can actually remove a significant number of flying adults.
 The trick is to keep the cards low, at or below flower height as well as below the benches on the floor.
 Traps placed just below the flowering tops are effective for catching flying thrips and protect the flowers more directly, but placing them below the crop will greatly increase trapping..
 Thrips are also attracted to volatile plant esters.
 The best two to try are Vanilla and Almond extracts.
 You can purchase the extracts at any grocery store.
 Put a drop on every card, or even better, stick a cotton ball on the card and apply the Vanilla or Almond to the cotton ball.
 You can purchase “pheromones” for Thrips, but they are expensive and probably work the same as the extracts.
 Another technique is to fill a white pan with 1 inch of soapy water, with vanilla or almond or peppermint as an attractant and place the pan under the affected area.
 The pan idea should also be used by every doorway, as thrips tend to tumble into the greenhouse through the doors.
 This trap will catch them before they can work their way into your crop.

 This pest can overwhelm a Gerbera crop very quickly.
 Fortunately, the parasitoid Diglyphus works extremely well.
 As in all parasitoids, early introduction and appropriate numbers are essential.
 Good control goes along with good Whitefly control, as the honeydew of the Whitefly also impairs the Diglyphus.
 Another parasitoid, Dacnusa, can be effective but we feel that Diglysphus does a better job for the price.

-Aphid can be a big problem, but seldom shows up in Gerbera.
-The presence of the Foxglove Aphid in North America should be a concern to all growers, as the plant range appears to be increasing for this formidable pest.
+Aphids can be a big problem, but seldom shows up in Gerbera.
 At any sign of Aphid, the Gerbera grower should not hesitate to apply 0.5 Aphidoletes aphidimyza per square meter weekly.
 They will quickly eliminate any Aphids, but, more importantly, Aphidoletes is proving to be a very effective Whitefly predator, totally unaffected by the honeydew.
 We are currently running trials with Aphidoletes on Whitefly hot spots, with very promising results.